Chiral symmetry breaking and phase diagram of dual chiral density wave in a rotating quark matter: Two flavor dual-chiral density wave in a rotating quark matter

 \subsection{Solution of Dirac equation}

-In this section we find the solution of the Dirac equation in a rotating frame with an inhomogeneous chiral condensate.
-To include the effect of DCDW, let us start with the semi-bosonized Lagrangian density of fermionic field in the mean field approximation
+In this section, we find the solution of the Dirac equation in a rotating frame with an inhomogeneous chiral condensate.
+To include the effect of DCDW, let us start with the semibosonized Lagrangian density of the fermionic field in the mean-field approximation

 where $\Pi$ defined in \eqref{A10}.
 To elaborate the effect of rotation on the formation of inhomogeneous phase as well as the neutral pion $\pi^{0}$ condensate as a by-product, we assume the $\sigma$ and $\pi^{0}$ fields take the following form